DIMLEO/express-life/README.md

     //Exmeple with all
     routes.all = {
         '/index': function (req, res) {
-            //you must create the file index.blade
+            //you must create the file index.blade in the views folder res.send(
-            res.send(
                 View.make('index.blade', {
                         lname : "ELIFE",